Patch for one.image.resize to resize image

 2.- It will only work for non-persistent images.

-#7 Updated by Simon Boulet almost 8 years ago
+#7 Updated by Simon Boulet about 8 years ago

 Why not do both?
 Allow non-persistent image size to be specified at VM / template instantiation (independent of the initial data store image), and also have a method for updating persistent image size?